 The deadly blackleg disease originates in the soil and can easily pass from plant to plant.
 It affects seedlings the most and can be very difficult to control.
 With this disease, you’ll notice brown lesions that eventually turn grey and develop reddish margins.
 The leaves will turn yellow without falling off.
 Blackleg will quickly kill the plant and can’t be remedied so prevention is essential.
 Use crop rotation and keep the soil clean, removing dead plants immediately.
 After harvest each year, keep the soil dry and well-aerated.

 Black rot is another dangerous disease caused by bacteria.
-Growing broccoli will begin to show symptoms in its leaves.
+Broccoli will begin to show symptoms in its leaves.
 There will be dull, yellow, V-shaped sections spread across the leaf.
 These sections eventually turn brown and die.
 The disease will spread to the stem next, effectively killing off the broccoli.

 Sadly, black rot cannot be eliminated once it’s settled in.
 You can however, attempt to slow the spread with copper fungicide.
 You may be able to harvest the head and side shoots as long as you cut off any affected areas.
 Prevent black rot by taking care of your soil.
-Rotate your crops and make sure the soil has enough nitrogen.
+Rotate your spring and fall crop and make sure the soil has enough nitrogen.
 Avoid watering with sprinklers, as they can aid in spreading bacteria.

 Clubroot is yet another soil pathogen that leaves broccoli worse for the wear.
 It attacks the roots, causing them to swell and become deformed.
 Prevention is the best medicine here, so keep your soil healthy by using crop rotation and disease-free seeds and plants.